Areas of focus

 - How will the results of your project be disseminated (for example, academic publications and open-source solution) and be beneficial to a community of users?

-Applicants can be affiliated with an academic institution, non-profit organisation, environmental start-up or even an innovative new project within a company.
+Applicants can be affiliated with an academic institution, non-profit organization, environmental start-up, or even an innovative new project within a company.
 We recommend that the main applicant has a demonstrated background in environmental science and/or technology (such as a PhD degree), and that at least one member of the team has strong enough technical skills to complete the project successfully.

-To qualify for access to ArcGIS Pro through Esri, the grant recipient must be affiliated with an academic institution, non-profit organisation or start-up organisation.
+To qualify for access to ArcGIS Pro through Esri, the grant recipient must be affiliated with an academic institution, non-profit organization, or start-up organization.

-- Determine which size of VM you need; if you require machine learning models that use large amounts of data, heavy graphic rendering or video editing, reference GPU-optimised VM sizes.
+- Determine which size of VM you need; if you require machine learning models that use large amounts of data, heavy graphic rendering, or video editing, reference GPU-optimized VM sizes.

 - Determine which geographic regions have your VM of choice.

-- Note: GPUs are often in high demand and thus are not always available in each region.
-If you need a GPU-optimised VM, try selecting a few different geographic regions until you can find your desired VM type.
+- Note: GPUs are often in high demand, and thus are not always available in each region.
+If you need a GPU-optimized VM, try selecting a few different geographic regions until you can find your desired VM type.

 AI for Earth grant applications are reviewed by Microsoft employees who are directly involved in the AI for Earth grant selection process for the sole purpose of proposal review and to determine the grant level to be provided.